Shoothed/Titanic-Kaggle/README.md

 # Titanic-Kaggle
+Edit: This was created in my first year of learning machine learning and it was mostly to learn how to perform machine learning using R.

 Trying to predict who lived and died on the Titanic

 The first file "Titanic.R" is my first attempt without seeking any tutorials or help.
 That got me a score of 0.78469, after multiple attempts ofcourse